Yellow Garden

 Purpose

-The yellow garden was originally created as a place to sit, eat, read the paper, shell seeds, brush the dog - a calm sensible everyday place in contrast to the theatre of the rose garden.
-It is also a corral for anything yellow that I felt should feature in the garden but that I could not bear to place in line of sight of anything pink.
+The yellow garden was originally created as a place to sit, eat, read the paper, shell seeds, brush the dog - a calm, sensible everyday place in contrast to the intensity of the rose garden.
+It is also a corral for anything yellow that I felt should feature in the garden but that I could not bear to place in line of sight of anything pink!
 It is enclosed by evergreens on all sides to ensure both pinks and yellows are kept at a safe distance from each other.
-When the gardens first opened to visitors in 2012 it seemed the obvious place to serve tea and cakes, so it is slowly morphing into a tea garden.
-I am currently mulling over a new yellow garden design, working with the mature roses and shrubs and the existing colour scheme but better suited to the wear and tear of garden visitors.
-Progress reports will appear in the yellow garden so have a look during your visit if you are interested to see how it's coming along.
+When the gardens first opened to visitors in 2012 it seemed the obvious place to serve tea and cakes, and over the years it has slowly morphed into the tea garden.

 Contents

-The roses here are mostly hybrid musks, David Austin hybrids and albas, and the flowering shrubs include philadelphus, lilac and buddleia, all surrounded with perennials in shades of white and yellow.
-As yellow rose bushes are largely a 20th century development, most of the roses here are repeat flowering varieties, and this extends the rose flowering season into August and September.
-There is an old bomb shelter in the southwest corner, which I find adds great perspective when feeling overwhelmed.
+The roses here are mostly hybrid musks, David Austin hybrids and albas all surrounded with perennials in shades of white and yellow.
+As yellow rose bushes are largely a 20th century development most of the roses here are repeat flowering varieties, and this extends the rose flowering season into August and September.
+There is an old bomb shelter in the southwest corner, which I find adds great perspective when feeling overwhelmed!

 History